akayibrahim/jsontopojo/README.md

 ```
 2. Run mvn clean install.
 Once the build is complete, navigate to the project root folder and you should see POJO's file.

+NOTE : if project can not download from maven repository, you can download jar from this [link](https://github.com/hitchakay/jsontopojo/blob/master/lib/jsontopojo-1.4-SNAPSHOT.jar "link").

 Thanks to https://github.com/giordamauro/json-to-pojo/blob/master/json-to-pojo/src/main/java/com/mgiorda/JsonToPojo.java